openshift/enhancements/enhancements/cloud-integration/tokenized_auth_enablement_operators_on_cloud.md

 [NB: these are all short now, just adding to them as we outline what each involved component will do in the solution]

-Cloud Credential Operator (CCO) changes: Add an STS mode, distinct from disabled/manual mode that will look for and process CredentialRequests referenced in Operator CRs.
-This will operate in one of two ways depending on which other parts of this EP for other components are adopted: specifically HyperShift/Rosa adding CCO with STS mode or continuing with the current support for the pod identity webhook).
+Cloud Credential Operator (CCO) changes: Add a "Token" mode, distinct from disabled/manual mode that will look for and process CredentialRequests referenced in Operator CRs.
+This will operate in one of two ways depending on which other parts of this EP for other components are adopted: specifically HyperShift/Rosa adding CCO with Token mode or continuing with the current support for the pod identity webhook.
-- CCO STS mode flow will work by adding a "role-arn"-type field on operator added CredentialsRequest objects, this will trigger CCO to annotate the ServiceAccount on behalf of the operator.
+- CCO Token mode will work by adding a "role-arn"-type field on operator added CredentialsRequest objects.
+This is a new API field on the CredentialsRequest spec.
+When CCO acquires a CredentialsRequest it will mint a Secret (as today mostly) with new functionality: Adding to the Secret a path to the projected ServiceAccount token (static for OCP) and a roleARN (from the new field on the CredentialsRequest).

+  Validation of CredentialsRequest by Token mode CCO?
+Maybe.
+Currently CCO gets some permissions under ROSA (unused), could expand these permissions to include the Policy Simulator such that it could validate a role has permissions, and with this CCO could be the alerting mechanism for a changed CredentialsRequest without sufficient permissions

+- Pod Identity Webhook mode (Deployed on classic ROSA, ROSA on HyperShift, standard OCP and Hypershift)

-- Webhook mode will work by annotating the ServiceAccount triggering the projection of the service account tokens into pods created for the operator (same method and resultant actions as: https://github.com/openshift/hypershift/pull/1351)
+Will work by annotating the ServiceAccount triggering the projection of the service account tokens into pods created for the operator (same method and resultant actions as: https://github.com/openshift/hypershift/pull/1351)

 HyperShift changes: Possibly some changes to logic for Pod Identity Webhooks as needed for fine-grained credential